 Of the 5,000 jumping spiders in the world, there are approximately 100 species capable of surviving in Canada’s cold climate.
 The most common jumping spider in Canada is the bold jumper.

-Jumping spiders are identified by their speed, excellent eyesight and ability to leap as much as 25 times their own height.
+Jumping spiders are identified by their speed, excellent eyesight, and ability to leap as much as 25 times their own height.
 They are excellent predators, and can be compared to a cat, who spots their prey from a distance, sneaks up on the unsuspecting victim, and strikes.
 Jumping spiders feed on flies, mosquitoes and bees.
-They will also cannibalise other spiders.
+They will also cannibalize other spiders.